 Q: Will grooming hurt a dog with sensitive skin?

 A: Grooming helps a dog’s skin and coat, especially when combined with the proper shampoo.
-At Bark Easy, we use the very best shampoos: gently-scented or no scent, conditioning shampoos, all-natural shampoos for sensitive skin and coat, and oatmeal products as well as hypo-allergenic products.
-If your vet prescribes a special shampoo for your pet, bring it in and we’ll use it.
+At Bark Easy, we use high quality shampoos and conditioners.
+We use a variety of products so we can provide the best care possible to your pet.
+If your vet has prescribed a specific shampoo, bring it in and we would be happy to use it.

 Q: What happens to my dog at your grooming salon?

 A: We require appointments for grooming.
 Please plan to arrive a few minutes early so your dog can have an opportunity to relieve itself right before your appointment.

 At drop off we will discuss what services your dog needs and what style you would like if your dog is getting a haircut or neatening.
 Please notify us if you have plans for the day that might affect pick up time.
 Special accommodations are sometimes necessary for elderly or nervous pets.
 Based on your input, we will provide the best care possible.

 A typical day in the grooming shop will entail a few different stages.
 We will start with some prep work: a nail trim, brushout, and ear cleaning.
 Next we will bath your dog in a shampoo and conditioner selected specifically for your dog’s skin and coat needs.
 Then your dog will be hand dried with a hand held dryer.
 Usually at this point we will let your dog have some down time in a comfortable crate.
 This allows them to rest and finish drying if necessary.
 After a little break your dog will be brushed out again, and we will complete the haircut or trimming as needed.